 What is Street Wheelie?

-Street Wheelie is a free-to-play 3D motorcycle stunt game developed by Azgames that brings the exhilarating challenge of wheelie riding directly to your browser.
-Built with HTML5 technology, this game delivers authentic motorcycle physics and intuitive controls, allowing players to experience the thrill of street wheelies without downloading any software.
+Street Wheelie is a free-to-play 3D motorcycle stunt simulation game that brings the exhilarating challenge of wheelie riding directly to your browser.
+Built with HTML5 technology by Azgames and released on May 23, 2025, this game delivers authentic motorcycle physics and immersive sound effects, allowing players to experience the thrill of street wheelies without downloading any software.

-Released on May 23, 2025, Street Wheelie has quickly gained popularity with its realistic physics simulation and accessible gameplay.
-The game’s automatic forward movement system lets players focus entirely on mastering the delicate art of balance—keeping that front wheel elevated for as long as possible while navigating through diverse urban landscapes.
+Street Wheelie has quickly gained popularity with its realistic physics engine and accessible gameplay across desktop, mobile, and tablet devices.
+The game features automatic forward movement that lets players focus entirely on mastering the delicate art of balance—keeping that front wheel elevated for as long as possible while navigating through diverse urban landscapes and challenging terrains.

 What Makes Street Wheelie Special?